jsteckling56783/borealis-simulation-neuralnet/README.md

 At each time step, move the latent value [0,1] by a slight, randomly generated amount.
 This causes it to move slightly along the normal curve.
 Incorrectly colored images using a random vector of initial PCA weights instead of a sample from the normal distrbution of that PC's weights from training.
+This means, the generated images are still created from a combination of each feature that is present in the training images, but features could be present at obscure strengths.

 ![Naive sequence generation, without respect to trained distribution of Principal Component weights step 0](GeneratedImagesRandomDistrSequence/genSeqImgsLg_0.png)
 ![Naive sequence generation step 1](GeneratedImagesRandomDistrSequence/genSeqImgsLg_1.png)